DeathWrench/BestestTVMod/README.md

 ## Recommendations

 For convenient in-game adjustments, I recommend using [LethalConfig](https://thunderstore.io/c/lethal-company/p/AinaVT/LethalConfig/).
-This tool allows you to tweak various options according to your preferences without leaving the game environment.
+This tool allows you to tweak various options without leaving the game environment.

 If you want to scale the TV size as well, consider installing [ScaleableTelevision](https://thunderstore.io/c/lethal-company/p/DeathWrench/ScaleableTelevision/), which provides additional customization options for TV dimensions.